jefulmer/kalshi-trading-bot/README.md

 # kalshi-trading-bot

 Automated trading bot for Kalshi 15-minute crypto up/down markets (default: BTC, series `KXBTC15M`).

-**Version:** 0.2.0 (2026-07-27)

-## Overview

-The default strategy is **Delta Capture + StochRSI Confirm**: enter a 15-minute window with 3–8 minutes remaining, only when spot price is already on your side of the strike, the contract is underpriced relative to live conditions, and 1-minute StochRSI confirms short-term momentum.
-Positions are treated as defined-risk binaries and held to settlement, with an optional salvage exit if the price delta flips decisively against the position.

-Six legacy strategies are retained and selectable via the `STRATEGY` variable at the top of the script.
+Single-file Python script — no config files, all settings are variables at the top of `kalshi_trading_bot.py`.

-## Features

-- Paper/test mode automatically when no API keys are present (accurate paper P&L booked at live market prices)
-- Live trading with RSA-signed Kalshi API requests, fill verification, and order retry logic
-- 1-minute price feed (Kraken primary, Binance fallback) with rolling buffer for StochRSI/ATR
+**Current version: v0.3.0**

+## Strategy: Delta Capture + StochRSI Confirm + MTF filter

+The bot enters inside a live 15-minute window (3–8 minutes remaining) only when:

+1. Spot price is already on your side of the window strike (delta 0.02%–0.10%),
+2. 1-minute StochRSI confirms short-term momentum,
+3. The contract ask is cheap enough to be worth the risk (**≤ $0.62** as of v0.3.0 — expensive favorites have negative expectancy),
+4. The Multi-Timeframe Momentum (MTF) composite (1d/4h/1h/15m/5m, weighted toward the short timeframes) doesn't oppose the trade,
+5. Spread ≤ 4¢ and 1m ATR is below the burst-volatility cap.

+Positions are defined-risk binaries: default behavior is hold to settlement.
+Optional salvage exit fires only on a meaningful delta flip (>0.05%, held >120s).

+Extras:

+- **Momentum scalp** variant in minutes 1–3 of the window at half size.
+- **Trend-aligned relaxation**: with a strong MTF tailwind (score ≥ 0.45) the delta cap widens to 0.25% and entries up to $0.68 are allowed at reduced size.
-- Risk gates: daily loss limit, drawdown halt, 3-consecutive-loss 60-minute pause, per-window trade cap, post-trade cooldown
+- **Risk gates**: daily loss limit, drawdown halt, 3 consecutive losses → 60-minute pause, per-window trade cap, post-trade cooldown.
-- Rate-limit-safe: response caching, adaptive polling, automatic retry with backoff on 429/5xx
-- CSV logging of every trade and running performance stats
-- Optional live terminal dashboard (`--pretty`)
+- Legacy strategies (`rsi_extreme`, `multi_tf_confluence`, `mean_reversion`, `momentum_breakout`, `divergence_play`) remain selectable via the `STRATEGY` variable.

 ## Requirements